Why Do I Procrastinate And How To Stop Procrastinating

 Another contributor to procrastination is anxiety.
-You can’t stop procrastinating because you may feel anxious about a task you to handle.
+You can’t stop procrastinating because you may feel anxious about a task you have to handle.

 This issue can be especially problematic in cases where a person’s anxiety increases as a result of their procrastination.

 This can lead to a feedback loop where someone feels anxious about a certain task, which causes them to procrastinate instead of doing it.